jllanfranchi/i3cols/README.md

 Convert IceCube i3 files to columnar Numpy arrays &amp; operate on them.

+## Motivation

 IceCube .i3 files are formulated for arbitrary event-by-event processing of "events."
-The information that comprises an "event" can span multiple frames in the file, and the file must be read and written sequentially like linear tape storage (i.e., as a finite state machine).
+The information that comprises an "event" can span multiple frames in the file, and the file must be read and written sequentially like linear tape storage (i.e., processing requires a finite state machine).
-Where an "event" begins and ends can span multiple frames.
 This is well-suited to "online" and "real-time" processing of events.

-The IceTray, which is meant to read, process, and produce .i3 files, can process but is unwaware of file boundaries, despite the fundamental role that "number of files" plays in normalizing IceCube Monte Carlo data.
+Additionally, the IceTray, which is meant to read, process, and produce .i3 files, can process multiple files but is unwaware of file boundaries, despite the fundamental role that "number of files" plays in normalizing IceCube Monte Carlo simulation data.

 Beyond collecting data, performing event splitting, and real-time algorithms, analysis often is most efficient and straightforward to work with specific features of events atomically: i.e., in a columnar fashion.

-**i3cols** allows working with IceCube data in this way, allowing new and novel ways of interacting with data:
+**i3cols** allows working with IceCube data in this way, allowing new and novel ways of interacting with data which should be more natural and efficient for many common use-cases in Python/Numpy:

+### Basics

 1. Apply numpy operations directly to data arrays
-2. Extract data to pass to machine learning tools directly
+2. Extract data columns to pass to machine learning tools directly
-3. Memory mapping which allows chunked operations and arbitrary reading and/or writing to the same arrays from multiple processes (just make sure they don't try to write to the same elements!)
+3. Memory mapping allows chunked operations and arbitrary reading and/or writing to the same arrays from multiple processes (just make sure they don't try to write to the same elements!)
 4. New levels of processing entail adding new columns, without the need to